Joseph Hillier: Early life and education

 Hillier was born in Cornwall in 1974.
 He studied at Falmouth College of Art, then held a research post at Newcastle University.
 In 2000, he won Year of the Artist Award, from the Arts Council England.
 In 2001, Tulane University awarded Hillier a scholarship, leading to completion of a Master of Fine Arts in New Orleans, as well as teaching role.
 In 2004, he was elected associate member of the Royal British Society of Sculptors, later to become a Fellow.

 Career

 His first works Being Human, consisting of five large art pieces, were sold to a single collection, and shipped back to the UK.
 This funded his first art studio in London, where he produced Generation, enabling his debut solo exhibition at APT Gallery in 2005.

 In 2013, his work was chosen to be a finalist in the national sculpture prize, at Broomhill, and at the Royal Academy summer exhibition.

 In 2017, his most notable work Messenger, was commissioned, and erected two years later in Plymouth, Devon, March 2019.

+Three of his sculptures (three monumental heads) are in the campus of Newcastle University.